Tails

 - resist attacks that block the usage of Tor using circumvention tools such as bridges

-We are especially proud to present you Tails 3.0, the first version of Tails based on Debian 9 (Stretch).
-It brings a completely new startup and shutdown experience, a lot of polishing to the desktop, security improvements in depth, and major upgrades to a lot of the included software.
+We are especially proud to present you Tails 5.0, the first version of Tails based on Debian 11 (Bullseye).
+It brings new versions of a lot of the software included in Tails and new OpenPGP tools.

-Debian 9 (Stretch) will be released on June 17.
-It is the first time that we are releasing a new version of Tails almost at the same time as the version of Debian it is based upon.
-This was an important objective for us as it is beneficial to both our users and users of Debian in general and strengthens our relationship with upstream:

-- Our users can benefit from the cool changes in Debian earlier.

 New features